 - The GoodSAM app provides identification for volunteers; shows what task they are undertaking at the current time; and records volunteers as they are undertaking tasks.

-- Volunteers should only undertake tasks during the permitted hours of 8am-8pm.
+- Volunteers should only undertake tasks during the permitted hours of 8am to 8pm.
 This helps ensure that any arising concerns of volunteers or patients, can be raised swiftly during the times the phone lines are in operation.

 - Community Response Volunteers supporting patient prescription drop-off, are asked to provide a second photo identification to the pharmacy when volunteering.

-- The GoodSAM system matches volunteers within a locality, against a task required, in real time, (with the exception of Check-in and Chat roles, which link to a volunteer anywhere in England).
+- The GoodSAM system matches volunteers within a locality, against a task required, in real time, (with the exception of Check In and Chat Volunteers, which link to a volunteer anywhere in England).
 This means volunteers do not continue to volunteer for the same patient.
-If this does occur, volunteers are asked to only do this twice within a four-week period, to ensure limited development of informal volunteer-patient relationships.
+If this does occur, volunteers are asked to only do this twice within a 4-week period, to ensure limited development of informal volunteer-patient relationships.